-When we have prepared the contract and appointed a contractor, the Council will:
+When we have prepared the contract and appointed a contractor, we will

-- send a further letter 12 weeks in advance to inform each owner that the TMS will be used to manage the project; - explain the work which will be carried out, how long it is likely to take and each owner's share of the cost; - enclose a voting paper asking each owner to vote for or against the work proposed with a closing date for receipt of their vote; - enclose another copy of the TMS guide.
+- send a further letter 12 weeks in advance to inform each owner that we will be using the TMS to manage the project - We will explain the work which will be carried out, how long it is likely to take and each owner's share of the cost. - We will also enclose a voting paper asking each owner to vote for or against the work proposed with a closing date for receipt of their vote. - We will also enclose another copy of the TMS guide.

-The Council can only proceed with the works with the consent of the owners of a majority of the flats in the block, which includes the Council.
+We can only proceed with the works with the consent of the owners of a majority of the flats in the block, which includes the Council.
 This is known as a 'scheme decision'.

-The Council will arrange meetings with owners where the repairs are more substantial or part of a larger programme of improvement works, for example involving more than one block across a specific neighbourhood.
-This information will be included in the letter.
+We will arrange meetings with owners where the repairs are more substantial or part of a larger programme of improvement works, for example involving more than one block across a specific neighbourhood.
+We will include this information in the letter.

-The Council will contact and/ or visit any owner who has not returned their voting slip by the closing date as a matter of urgency and endeavour to get their decision.
+We will contact and/ or visit any owner who has not returned their voting slip by the closing date as a matter of urgency and use our best endeavours to get their decision.

-The Council will confirm the result of the vote in writing to all the owners in the block usually within 10 working days of the closing date informing them about the scheme decision.
+We will confirm the result of the vote in writing to all the owners in the block usually within 10 working days of the closing date informing them about the scheme decision.

-Where a majority have voted in favour each owner will be informed about:
+Where a majority have voted in favour we will also inform each owner about

 - The repairs which will be carried out;

-- The cost:
+- The cost;

 - The contractor's name and contact number; and

 - A named Council contact.

 - The right of any owner who does not agree with the scheme decision to apply to the sheriff to have it set aside.